What Happens During the Initial Mediation Session?

 5. Setting the Agenda

-Once everyone has narrated their story relative to the issue at hand, the mediator assists in setting an agenda.
+Once everyone has delivered their views relative to the issues at hand, the mediator assists in setting an agenda.
 This refers to the identification of particular items that need to be addressed under the central umbrella of the issues raised.
 The agenda is effective in ensuring that the dialogue remains on track and that all essential topics are covered.

 6. Joint Discussion